elaforge/karya/doc/background.md

 Bacon "we also have sound-houses" promise that computers should be able to fulfill.

-### implementation overview

-So much for the grandiose motivation.

-TODO - karya overview, how it attacks the problem
+[^1]: As an aside, the fact that Cubase later added a "note expression" feature which allows per-note curves and provide some editing features shows that they are at least aware of the problem, and put some significant work into a solution.
+I don't have experience with that feature since I gave up on Cubase and started on my own thing before that version came out, but my impression is that it can't help but be manual fiddling with curves, even if the specific manual tools are more sophisticated, because they would never give mainstream users a whole programmable system.
+My feeling is that anything based on manually tweaking curves in a GUI is going to be too low level to scale, or at least will be so much work that the curves will be relegated to ad-hoc special effects, not pervasive techniques privileged at the same level as the pitches and durations of the notes themselves.

-### description
+### relationship with Nyquist

 At the lowest level, below any of the graphical layout, Karya implements some ideas from the Nyquist language as a Haskell library.
-Nyquist operates at the sound level, and Karya transposes that "up a level", to produce Note records (these are essentially a start time, a duration, and a set of control signals), instead of samples, but otherwise the ideas are similar.
+Nyquist operates at the sound level, in that its "notes" are functions that emit streams of samples.
+Karya transposes that up a level, in that its notes are functions that emits streams of Note records, but aside from that, the ideas are similar.
 Nyquist is described in detail at <https://www.cs.cmu.edu/~music/nyquist/> or its articles in the CMJ vol 21 #3.

-I read those back in 1997 as a high school student!
+The Karya specific Note (with a capital N to refer to that specific data type) is in essence a triple of a start time, duration, and a mapping from symbolic control names to continuous functions.
+I use "note" with a small "n" to refer to a the functions that return Notes.
+Sometimes I use the word "notation", meaning the same thing.
+The important thing to remember is that these all refer to a plain function which takes an environment structure (described below) to a stream of Notes.
+When I refer to a "performer", or a "backend", I mean the next stage in the process, which will be MIDI and the MIDI scheduler, or a Lilypond code generator, or a standalone FAUST synthesizer.

-The short version is that Nyquist has a concept it calls "behavioural abstraction."
-A note is a function that returns a sound, and instead of changing the volume or transposition or any number of other parameters by modifying the output of the parameter, you set values in a dynamically scoped environment.
-The note function is then free to interpret those values as its sees fit.
+Nyquist has a concept it calls "behavioural abstraction."
+In Nyquist, A note is a function that returns a sound, and instead of changing the volume or transposition modifying the output of the parameter, you set values in a dynamically scoped environment.
+The note function is then free to interpret those values as it sees fit.
 One that implements an oscillator could map volume to amplitude, one that implements a bowed string model could map it to bow pressure, one that implements a string section could map it numbers of doubled instruments, and one that implements an entire score could leave the interpretation to the various sections, phrases, instruments, notes, and oscillators, all the way down the stack.
 This concept is also extended to the treatment of time, which is implemented as a function from score time to real time.
 So a note is given a starting time and duration by shifting and stretching the function.
 Similar to the volume control, it can interpret that as it sees fit.
 For instance, grace notes may give themselves a constant duration, while a trill may change its speed or add cycles at a constant speed in order to fill the time given.
 This works becasue any bit of code has access to the score->real function to place itself, but also the inverse real->score function so it can calculate the score equivalent of 1 second of real time at a given score location.

+In Karya, I extended Nyquist's notion of a dynamic environment to the namespace of functions available.
+This means that an instrument can modify the function namespace to insert its specific kinds of notation, or override existing functions with conventional names, such as a more instrumentally-appropriate "tr" trill.
+In fact, at the score level, that's all an instrument is, just a thing that brings certain functions into scope.
+In the same way, a scale is a thing that brings pitch-producing functions into scope.
+Of course there is also notation that modifies the meaning of notation under it.
+An example of where this comes up is some notation may want to redefine what a "plain note" is, to change the behaviour of nested notation.
+But if its new plain note itself wants to generate some plain notes, it will have to restore the original definition to avoid infinite regress!

 Since all of these parameters are passed implicitly in a dynamic environment, even if a bit of notation doesn't understand a particular value, it will still pass it to its dynamically scoped children, which may.
-For instance, you can wrap a whole section in a `pizz` request, and instruments that understand that may change their behaviour.
+For instance, you can wrap a whole section in a `pizz` request, and instruments that understand it will change their behaviour... hopefully in a way that the composer will agree is consistent with the word "pizz"!

-Also, since everything is uniformly represented as a sound, it has the closure property.
+The only thing special about the "note" functions that make up a score as opposed to any other kind of function is that they all take the same argument type, a dynamic environment record, and all return the same type of result---sounds for Nyquist, while Karya implements three families: ones that return Notes, ones that return signal samples, and ones that return pitch signal samples.
+This uniformity means that they have the closure property.
 What this means in practice is that a note is syntactically the same as a phrase, which is the same as a whole piece, and they can all be transformed by the same functions.
-To continue the example above, a `pizz` marker goes as easy on a movement as it does on a note, or a triplet can be formed from notes or phrases or other triplets.
+To continue the example above, a `pizz` marker can be applied to a note or an entire movement, or a triplet can be formed from notes or phrases or other triplets, all nested arbitrarily.

+As implied above with the `pizz` example, beyond the basic mechanics of calling note functions and merging their results, all of the various ways to control them are essentially symbolic and conventional.
+That is, there is nothing special about a "pizz", except that it is a symbol that you might put into the environment, and what anyone does when they see it is just down to what they choose to do.
+I think this lack of a direct link between a name for a behaviour and the behaviour itself is essential for a generalized notation.
+It ensures that the vocabulary is open (we don't want to be stuck with a hardcoded list of articulations), and that the result it implies is also open (music and instruments are so variable that we don't want to be stuck with having to always interpret that symbol as the same action).
+The downside is that if you write "pazz" on accident, no one can tell you for sure that it's nonsense, or if two instruments interpret "pizz" in confusingly different ways, then you may get confused by the result.
+In practice, this latter form of confusion arises from the name of functions themselves, e.g. one convention may decide that an "m" annotation means "play muted", while a drum might already have a stroke named "m".

 #### code vs data

 Since the score is simply an executable program, on the axis between code and data this is a fundamentally code-oriented representation of notation.
-Code vs. data is a complicated trade-off, but the short version is that code is "opaque": flexible but not easily inspected, while data is "transparent": easily inspected and analyzed but generally not extensible.
-For a general purpose notation, I think the flexibility is worth the hassle.[^1]  Haskore, and its descendent Euterpea <http://haskell.cs.yale.edu/euterpea/> is an example of a system on the data side, and from the beginning has been built on a single Music data type.
-It derives much of its power from the ability to analyze and manipulate Music, but Music itself is not extensible.
+The essence of this is that code is "opaque": flexible but not easily inspected, while data is "transparent": easily inspected and analyzed but generally not extensible.
+This is a fundamental trade-off, in that the opacity of a function gives it its implementation flexibility.
+For a general purpose notation, I think the flexibility is worth the hassle.[^2]  Haskore, and its descendent Euterpea <http://haskell.cs.yale.edu/euterpea/> is an example of a system on the data side, and from the beginning has been built on a single Music data type.
+It derives much of its power from the ability to analyze and manipulate Music values, but Music itself is not extensible.
 For instance, from the beginning pitch has been an integer interpreted as an equal tempered pitch, ornaments are limited to a hardcoded list, and even instruments are limited to the General MIDI list of 127.
-Of course it's not a simple binary---Euterpea can and has added various means of extension, such as a CustomInstument escape hatch, or generalizing Music with a type parameter, but there's no free lunch, and the power of analysis decreases as the generalization increases.
+Of course code and data is not a binary distinction.
+Euterpea can and has added various means of extension, such as a CustomInstument escape hatch, or generalizing Music with a type parameter.
+But there's no free lunch, and the power of analysis decreases as the generalization increases.

+The `music-suite` library (<https://github.com/music-suite>) is an example of a system similar in spirit to Haskore but emphasizing generality and extensible data structures.
+It's somewhat generalized beyond my ability to understand it, but for example, at the bottom pitch still reduces down to (pitch class, sharps/flats, octave), which is not able to represent the pengumbang / pengisep distinction in Balinese scales, and is ambiguous for Carnatic scales with differing arohana and avarohana.

-Karya itself has data-oriented sublanguages (notably for Carnatic [solkattu](#solkattu), but these are for specific kinds of notation, and all render down to the common notation.
-But even in a very restricted domain it's hard to design a data type that encompasses everything you may want to write!
+Karya itself has data-oriented sublanguages (notably one oriented around rhythmic structures, specialized to notate Carnatic solkattu), but these are for specific kinds of notation, and all render down to the common notation.
+But even in a restricted domain it's hard to design a data type that encompasses everything you may want to write!

-[^1]: For an example of where code is a hassle, I sometimes need to find the pitch of neighboring notes.
+[^2]: For an example of where code is a hassle, I sometimes need to find the pitch of neighboring notes.
 But since pitches are essentially functions, and notes are functions that produce data with pitches inside, I have to evaluate the next note to get its pitch.
 Not only can this possibly upset requirements